How I Made the Most of a Great Photography Opportunity

 Traveling hadn’t been on my radar in early 1986, but by July I was on a plane with a friend heading to Canada.
 I stayed there for about 3 months.

-I hitchhiked from Vancouver Island to Quebec and then flew to Europe.
+After hitchhiking from Vancouver Island to Quebec and flew to Europe.
 I stayed in the Netherlands for 3 months and then had to return to New Zealand prematurely.

 This travel experience changed my worldview.